xian-sh/UniSDNet/rebuttal/R2_response_6_2.md

 Thank you for your valuable feedback.
 In our consideration, using a Gaussian filter is necessary for the following reasons.

 - In the process of human visual perception of the video, the processing of temporal relationships between video clips is complex, we must choose a non-linear modeling approach.
--  Brain processing of temporal relationships between video clips has three characteristics: 1) Nonlinearity; 2) High-dimensional; 3) Short-term Effect; 4) Relative Temporal Distance Decay.
+-  Brain processing of temporal relationships between video clips has four characteristics: 1) Nonlinearity; 2) High-dimensional; 3) Short-term Effect; 4) Relative Temporal Distance Decay.
 The current video clip has $h$ Gaussian filters on both temporal directions that gradually decrease in correlation, which can reflect the visual persistence phenomenon when people browse videos.
 That is, the recent past has a significant impact on their perception of the present.

 Due to the **dynamic nature, continuity (high-dimensional), and nonlinearity (complexity)** of visual perception transmission, the discrete scalar $d_{ij}$ is insufficient to express these characteristics.
 Therefore, we use filter generating networks to generate filters dynamically.